wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

    - Alternatively, use the `authd <https://documentation.wazuh.com/current/user-manual/reference/daemons/wazuh-authd.html?highlight=authd>`_ daemon with option *-m* specifying the external IP address of the Wazuh service that takes to the port 1515, or its DNS if using *AWS Route 53*.

-To learn more about registering agents, see the :ref:`Registering Wazuh agents <register_agents>` section of the documentation.
+To learn more about registering agents, see the :ref:`Wazuh agent enrollment <agent_enrollment>` section of the documentation.